Chapter 98: The Price of Victory

 ← Back

-The boat rocked slowly on the freezing waters of Blackwater Bay, with the sails hanging limp and the mast covered in frost.
+The ship rocked gently on the frozen waters of the Blackwater, its sails down and its mast coated in frost.

 On deck, no one spoke.
-Only the sound of the sea, the creaking wood, and the cold air.
+Only the sound of the sea, creaking wood, and the cold wind.

-The survivors stood together, motionless, eyes fixed on King’s Landing.
-All of them were waiting.
-Waiting to see Jon and Daenerys soar through the sky on a dragon, emerging from the shadows to bring victory.
-Waiting
+The survivors stood close together, unmoving, eyes fixed on King’s Landing.
+They waited.
+Waited to see Jon and Daenerys soaring through the sky on a dragon, emerging from the shadows to bring victory.
+They waited

-The city was still standing, though cloaked in a gray, deathly shroud, with its walls cracked by ice and its streets littered with corpses.
-The White Walkers moved through the towers like restless shadows—relentless.
-The Red Keep, black and proud, dominated the horizon like an executioner waiting to strike.
+The city still stood, though wrapped in a gray, grim veil, its walls cracked by ice and streets littered with corpses.
+Wights moved through the towers like restless shadows, relentless.
+The Red Keep, black and proud, loomed on the horizon like an executioner watching from above.

-Sansa held Jon and Daenerys’s baby against her chest, her hands trembling, her lips murmuring words even she couldn’t hear.
-Despite her upright posture, her eyes never left the city, as if searching for a sign that would never come.
+Sansa held Jon and Daenerys’s baby to her chest, her hands trembling, her lips murmuring words even she couldn’t hear.
+Despite her upright posture, she never took her eyes off the city, as if searching for a sign that would never come.

-Samwell stood beside her, gaze lost on the horizon.
-Tyrion, at the bow, leaned on the railing with clenched fists, jaw tight, knuckles white.
+Samwell stood beside her, his gaze lost on the horizon.
+Tyrion, at the bow, gripped the railing with white knuckles, jaw clenched.

-Davos Seaworth stood near them, frowning at King’s Landing, lips pressed together, his sea-worn hands gripping the edge of the deck.
+Davos Seaworth stood near them, frowning at King’s Landing, his sea-worn hands gripping the edge of the deck.

-The baby whimpered softly, as if sensing the tension in the air.
-Sansa held him tighter, bowing her head for a moment, her red hair falling like a veil over the small child.
+The baby whimpered softly, sensing the tension in the air.
+Sansa cradled him tighter, lowering her head for a moment, her red hair falling like a veil over the small child.

 Then it happened.

-First, a dull vibration—almost imperceptible.
-The kind of sound you feel before you hear it.
-A pressure that hit everyone’s ears like an invisible fist.
+First, a dull vibration, barely perceptible.
+The kind of sound you feel before you hear.
+A pressure that struck everyone’s ears like an invisible fist.

 And then, the flash.

-A burst of green light erupted from deep within King’s Landing.
-It wasn’t sudden, but growing.
-As if something swelled beneath the city, pressing against the ground, forcing its way to the surface.
+A green flare erupted from the bowels of King’s Landing.
+It wasn’t sudden, but swelling.
+As if something were inflating beneath the city, pushing upward, forcing its way to the surface.

 A second later, the world exploded.

-From the city’s center, a brutal detonation tore through the air.
-The ground lifted in a wave of dirt, stone, and fire.
-The city’s foundations were ripped from the earth by the force of the blast.
+From the city’s center, a brutal detonation ripped through the air.
+The ground lifted in a wave of earth, stone, and fire.
+The city’s foundations were torn away by the sheer force of the blast.

-The roar struck like a wave of metal against rock.
-Wildfire spread in all directions, obliterating homes, temples, inner walls.
-This wasn’t ethereal magic or floating mystic flames.
-It was a storm of chemical, ravenous, unstoppable explosions.
+The roar hit like a wave of metal crashing against rock.
+Wildfire spread in every direction, destroying homes, temples, inner walls.
+It wasn’t ethereal magic or mystical floating flames.
+It was a storm of chemical fire—searing, devouring.

-The city’s rooftops blew away like boiler lids.
-Balconies, statues, bell towers—everything that stood upright was torn down by the expanding force.
-Windows shattered outward, hurling glass like daggers.
+The city’s rooftops flew off like boiler lids.
+Balconies, statues, bell towers—anything vertical was flattened by the shockwave.
+Windows burst outward, flinging shards of glass like daggers.

-The Red Keep, built with the hardest stone in Westeros, did not withstand.
-Its upper levels collapsed one after another, like cursed dominoes.
-One of its main towers burst from within, flinging burning debris beyond the walls.
+The Red Keep, built with the hardest stone in Westeros, did not endure.
+Its upper levels collapsed one after the other like cursed dominoes.
+One main tower burst from within, hurling flaming debris beyond the walls.

-The outer wall fractured.
-It snapped like an old spine.
-Massive blocks fell both inward and outward, raising clouds of dust and rubble that darkened the sky.
+The outer wall cracked.
+It shattered like an old spine.
+Massive blocks fell in and out of the city, raising clouds of dust and rubble that darkened the sky.

-The city gates twisted under the heat, bending like red-hot iron.
-Streets near the epicenter vanished into craters of wildfire.
-And everything not burned
+The city gates twisted in the heat, bent like red-hot iron.
+Streets near the epicenter vanished into wildfire craters—everything not burned was buried.

-The impact hit the boat with unexpected violence.
-A wave of heat and pressure shoved them back.
-The sea surged upward, displaced by the shockwave, and slammed into the ship’s hull like a desperate beast.
+The impact hit the ship with unexpected force.
+A wave of heat and pressure pushed them back.
+The water surged, displaced by the blast, and slammed into the hull like a desperate beast.
 The mast groaned.
-The sails shuddered.
-The air scorched in their lungs.
-Some fell to their knees.
+The sails shook.
+Air burned in their lungs.
+Some dropped to their knees.
 Others clung to whatever they could.

-In the sky, a column of green and black smoke spiraled upward, expanding like a slow, menacing mushroom cloud.
+In the sky, a spiral of green and black smoke rose like a slow, menacing mushroom cloud.
 Beneath it, the city burned.

-Wildfire left nothing unfinished.
+Wildfire left nothing halfway.
 It burned bone, metal, wood.
-Structures collapsed upon themselves, trapping the last human screams within smoking ruins.
+Structures collapsed in on themselves, trapping the last human screams within smoldering ruins.

-Thick black clouds began to cover the sky, and from within the city came secondary detonations: hidden stockpiles, sealed cellars, ancient barrels of wildfire exploding one after another like a symphony of death.
+Thick, black smoke began to cover the sky, and from within the city, secondary detonations rang out—hidden stockpiles, sealed basements, ancient barrels of fire exploding one by one in a symphony of death.

-With each new explosion, the ground trembled beneath the ship, and the sea churned as if it, too, wanted to flee.
+With each new blast, the ship trembled, and the sea churned as if trying to flee.

-The remaining White Walkers within the city were caught by the flames and the collapse.
+The wights still inside the city were consumed by flames and rubble.
 They didn’t vanish in magical dust.
 They were crushed, incinerated, buried.
 The death that came for them wasn’t poetic.
 It was final.
 Brutal.

-From afar, the city seemed to sink slowly into its own fire, like a statue toppling into an abyss.
-King’s Landing’s silhouette distorted second by second.
-Towers, bridges, rooftops
+From a distance, the city seemed to sink into its own fire, like a statue falling into an abyss.
+King’s Landing’s silhouette warped with each passing second.
+The towers, bridges, rooftops—everything became smoke.

 And the roar didn’t stop.
 It was constant.
-Like the breathing of a monster still feeding the inferno.
+Like the breath of a monster still feeding the inferno.

 On the water, ashes floated like toxic snow.
 Embers fell like soft meteors onto the ship’s deck.
-The characters said nothing.
+The characters didn’t speak.
 They couldn’t.

 They knew.
 They felt it.

-This fire was not a victory.
+This fire wasn’t a victory.
 It was a tomb.

 And the world would know: the price of hope was everything else.